-In the 1910s, California, a troubled young man, Cal (James Dean, Rebel Without a Cause), discovers that his presumed-dead mother (Jo Van Fleet, Wild River) is alive and runs a brothel in a nearby town.
+In 1917, California, a troubled young man, Cal (James Dean, Rebel Without a Cause), discovers that his presumed-dead mother (Jo Van Fleet, Wild River) is alive and runs a brothel in a nearby town.
 Cal, who feels overshadowed by his brother, Aron (Richard Davalos, Cool Hand Luke), embarks on a business venture with his estranged mother to prove his worth, but the plan has devastating consequences.

 Reaction & Thoughts:

-Finally, Van Fleet, in her screen debut, has only a handful of scenes, but she impressed me greatly.
+Finally, Jo Van Fleet, in her screen debut, has only a handful of scenes, but she impressed me greatly.
 She won the Oscar for Best Supporting Actress and deservedly so.
 She plays a rotten woman who knows she’s no good, but Van Fleet manages to suggest that there is a heart behind the cold exterior — it’s a cunning, fantastic performance.
 The cast also includes Burl Ives (Cat on a Hot Tin Roof) as the town’s lawman.

 Conclusions & Final Thoughts: